tmjns/Meow/README.md

 #### Lib dependencies:
 Make sure your lib deps are correctly installed.
 Otherwise, they might throw some errors during the build process.

-#### WebSockets by Markus Sattler:
-If PlatformIO outputs an error referring to the WebSockets library, just install WebSockets by Markus Sattler via the Libraries tab.